lvulliard/BioCircos.R/README.md

 * If nothing shows up in the Rstudio viewer pane, try displaying the plot you generated in your browser instead.
 You can export the figure using the *Save as Web Page...* option in the *Export* tab of the viewer pane.
 * If nothing shows up in a shiny application or an Rmarkdown document, try to update your web browser.
 See the vignettes for examples of BioCircos plots that should be correctly displayed.
+* Rotation of labels using the *genomeLabelOrientation* parameter leads to a slight offset of the text when displayed in Firefox because some recent CSS options are not yet implemented.

 ### Obseved behavior